exercism/python/exercises/practice/word-count/.approaches/introduction.md

 This approach avoids splitting the phrase into a word list by iterating over each _character_ in the sentence to determine if  it belongs in a valid word (_only letters and numbers are allowed_).
 As each valid word is built up, it is added to the dictionary.

 Using `word_list.get()` allows for setting newly added words to value 1 while incrementing values for words already added to the dictionary.
 Once added to the dictionary, the variable `new_word` is reset to empty, ready for the next word.

+For more details, see the [String iteration with Dictionary Methods][approach-string-iteration-with-dict] approach.

 ## Approach: `str.replace()` and `dict.get()` or  `dict.setdefault()`